90+ Trivia Questions and Answers for Valentine’s Day Joy!

 Answer: Heathcliff

-67. What classic novel tells the story of a love affair between Jay Gatsby and Daisy Buchanan?
+67. Question: What classic novel tells the story of a love affair between Jay Gatsby and Daisy Buchanan?

 Answer: The Great Gatsby